Texting through an insurrection

 A circuit of Fox News hosts pressed Meadows to intercede — a memorialization of the direct pipeline between the right wing cable news channel and the Trump White House.

-All three hosts echoed similar sentiments on air on Jan.
+Kilmeade, Ingraham and Hannity echoed similar sentiments on air on Jan.
 6 and Jan.
 7, and condemned the insurrection the day it happened.

 Even Donald Trump Jr., who had been backstage with his father just hours earlier at the rally, sent Meadows a flurry of alarmed messages.